 If a realm attribute is available in a domain WWW header, it is the most important thing to check when building an application.
 This attribute connects the User IDs and passwords.

-People tend to ignore or forget the realm attribute while securing React applications, which authenticates different users with different code variables to avoid mismatch in authentication.
+People tend to ignore or forget the realm attribute while securing React applications, which authenticates different users with different code variables to avoid a mismatch in authentication.

 Whenever the realm attribute and the server response mechanism don’t match, unauthorized users are able to access any authentication information.
 Clients or authorized users should see a 401 status page upon reaching your web app if they attempt to make a server request.
 Moreover, as a vice president or lead engineer, you could follow this practice.

-It is not uncommon for APIs to automatically document information, then self-implement the necessary functionality internally.
+It is not uncommon for APIs to automatically document information, and then self-implement the necessary functionality internally.
 The cause of React API vulnerability is the authentication or business logic flaw.
 Various React API attacks can be classified as Man-In-The-Middle (MITM), Cross-Site Scripting (XSS), and SQL injection (SQLI).

 Reduce the React API security failures by following these steps: